HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 We found that 15.50% of desktop pages and 14.62% of mobile pages contained at least one anchor element with `role="button"`.
 If a role has been applied to an element that should have its implicit role respected, such as giving a `role="button"` to a link (which has an implicit `role="link"`), this would break the second rule of ARIA.
 It would also violate [WCAG 2.1.1, Keyboard](https://www.w3.org/TR/UNDERSTANDING-WCAG20/keyboard-operation-keyboard-operable.html) if the correct keyboard behavior has not been implemented (links are not activated with the space key, whereas buttons are).

 Again, in the vast majority of these cases, a better pattern than explicitly defining `role="button"` on the element in question would be to leverage the native HTML `<button>` element as it comes with the expected semantics and behavior.

-{# TODO (Authors) Repetition of above "It is fairly likely that a native `<button>` element would be a better choice, per the first rule of ARIA.".
-Should we remove one instance or happy to keep both? #}

 #### Navigation